bindu2302/Build-Authentication-Settings-API/README.md

 ### 📊 Dashboard Summary

 - `GET /api/dashboard-summary`
-  Return dummy data for teams, projects, and notifications *(Protected route)*
+  Return the dummy data for teams, projects, and notifications thr

 ---

 ## 🔐 JWT Auth Middleware

-All protected routes require a valid JWT token in the `Authorization` header:
+All protected routes are require a valid JWT token in the `Authorization` header:

 Authorization: Bearer <your_token>